odhinnsrunes/json/README.md

 - isa(json type) - returns true if the value's type is the same as that passed in the argument.
 The types are the same as those returned from the isA() function above.
 - empty() - returns false if an object or an array have items in them or if the value is a string, number or boolean.
 Returns true if the value doesn't exist, if it's a NULL or if it is an empty object or array.

+Some other functions for working with JSON are:
+- emptyArray() - creates an empty array [] at the location specified.
+- emptyObject() - creates an empty object {} at the location specified.
+- push_back(value) - pushes the value to the end of an array.
+Creates the array if it doesn't exist.
+- push_front(value) - pushes the value to the start of an array.
+Creates the array if it doesn't exist.
+- pop_back() - returns a json value (json::atom) that is the last item in an array and removes it from the array.
+Returns an atom with an isA type of json::JSON_VOID if the array is empty.

+    jDoc["empty"].emptyArray();
+    jDoc["empty"].emptyObject();